thiagosm-tech/Github-User-Search/README.md

 ##### Usage
     1. Enter a Github username in the search box
-    2. Click the "Search" button or press "Enter"
-    3. A list of Github users with matching usernames will be displayed
+    2. A list of Github users with matching usernames will be displayed
-    4. Click on a user to view their details
+    3. Click on a user to view their details

 ###### APIs
 This application uses Github's public search API to search for users by their username.